 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

 In the market for dog clippers?
 You've come to the right place.
 Our review ranks the top 6 dog clippers available on the market.
-To determine the best, we extensively researched popular models before purchasing those exhibiting top-notch potential for testing.
 We carefully evaluated various qualities, such as cutting effectiveness, ergonomics, and the power quality of both corded and cordless models.
 We also assessed the ease of cleaning the clippers, features and accessories included, and each model's noise and vibration level.
 Ultimately, our comprehensive review weeds out the best contenders from those lacking outstanding performance, helping you find the right, trusty clippers for your pup.

 At GearLab, we adore furry friends and want to do right by them.
 This is why we've reviewed several pet-related products that are worthy of a spot in your home.
-From the best dog beds to the best dog collars, dog leashes, even the best dog toys and cat toys, we've got the inside scoop you need to select the best products for your pet and budget.
+From dog beds to dog collars, dog leashes, even dog toys and cat toys, we've got the inside scoop you need to select the best products for your pet and budget.

 The oneisall Dog Clippers proved to be a cut above the rest, claiming the top spot in this review with ease.
 Upon opening the kit's package, we were met with an intuitive set of straightforward directions that answered all of our immediate questions.
 The blade quality and cutting ability reign superior to the rest of the cordless options we tested.
 The size, weight, and shape of the clippers, along with their noise and vibration level, are just right.
 The battery charging and life are exceptional, cleaning is simple, and the accessories included are just what we needed and nothing more.